simulator0/SIML/README.md

    - direct post-processing of in memory data
    - data model allows for direct slicing/indexing/aggregating

 The structure of the framework is outlined in the [Wiki](https://github.com/simulator0/SIML/wiki).
 The Wiki describes the workflow and explains the existing models/resources, accompanied by multiple examples.
 Simulations regarding electrical power flow rather than energy balances (used in this tool), are conducted via file import/export to [OpenDSS](https://sourceforge.net/projects/electricdss/).

 # Install

-There are no installation requirements beside a functional [jupyter notebook](https://jupyter.readthedocs.io/en/latest/install.html) (JPN) based on python 3.
-The template is also available in (template.hmtl)[] to review simulated examples.
+There are no installation requirements beside a functional [jupyter notebook](https://jupyter.readthedocs.io/en/latest/install.html) based on python 3.
+The template is also available in [template.hmtl](https://github.com/simulator0/SIML/blob/master/main_template.html) to review simulated examples.